 Why Do We Celebrate the Immaculate Conception?

 Indeed, every year, on December 9, we celebrate the moment of the birth of the Virgin Mary by Saint Anne.
-Also as a natural follow-up to this day, nine months later, on 8 September.
+Also, as a natural follow-up to this day, nine months later, on 8 September.
 We celebrate the Nativity of the Virgin Mary.
 The day of the Virgin Mary’s birth is a feast without observance.
 So whose syntax sheds light on what is celebrated on this date: Our Lord and our God, desiring to make for Himself a glorious church.
 And a holy house for His dwelling, sent His angel to the righteous Joachim and Anna, for of them His Mother was to be born after the flesh.
-And beforehand He showed that He would be with childless and childless one.
-That His birth of the Blessed Virgin might be made true.
+And beforehand, He showed that He would be with childless and childless one.
+That His birth of the Blessed Virgin might be made accurate.

 - St. Anna came from the Jewish priestly tribe of Levi.
 She was the youngest daughter of the priest Matihian of the line of Aaron.
 Thus fulfilling the prophecy that the Messiah would have a double lineage: royal and priestly.

-The Holy Prophetess Anna, the mother of the Prophet Samuel, was also part of this story, she was originally from the town of Artem, in Mount Ephraim.
+The Holy Prophetess Anna, the mother of the Prophet Samuel, was also part of this story; she was originally from the town of Artem in Mount Ephraim.
 Because she was barren and did not bear children, her husband took another wife, Fenanah, with whom he bore children.